One of the fundamental dimensions of data quality is timeliness

 Conclusion

 Data timeliness is one of the main data quality metrics.
-It ensures you that the data you want to use is up to date, or points to the data that appeared late.
+It ensures that the data you want to use is up to date or points to data that appeared late.